deeedob/thesis/content/00_header.md

 lang: en-US

 abstract: |
-  The Qt project is a powerful and versatile C++ framework widely used for developing cross-platform applications.
-Additionally, Qt is no stranger to the audio-industry, with a strong presence within professional audio companies.
-If we look into the expanding world of audio-plugins however, we would steer into the void when looking for Qt user-interfaces.
-With this work I will explain the reasons and problems that led to this state and show a new and innovative approach in solving the problems.
-A user should be able to find plugins that fits perfectly their needs to customize their environment.
-  However developers often don't have that freedom when it comes to developing such plugins.
-The goal is to bridge the gap and extend the toolset developers have in developing audio plugins and their graphical user interface specifically.

-  Special thanks to:

-  - Dr. Cristián Maureira-Fredes (Qt) for making all of this possible and his ...
-  - Alexandre Bique (Bitwig & CLAP) for listening to my idea and providing deep insights into CLAP and extended techniques for communication
+  The Qt project is a robust C++ framework, prominently recognized for enabling the development of cross-platform applications.
+Within the realm of the audio industry, Qt maintains a significant presence amongst professional entities.
+  However, when examining the domain of audio-plugins, there's a notable absence of Qt-based user interfaces.
+This document elucidates the reasons and challenges contributing to this absence.
+Furthermore, it introduces a structured approach to address these challenges.
+While users often navigate the market in search of plugins that cater to their requirements, developers face constraints in crafting such plugins.
+The objective of this research is to bridge this disparity, enhancing the resources available to developers, especially in the creation of graphical user interfaces for audio plugins.

 papersize: a4